pieterh/energy-management-system/README.md

 ## License

 Distributed under the BSD 3-Clause license.
 See [`LICENSE`](https://github.com/pieterh/energy-management-system/blob/main/LICENSE.md) for more information.

-## TODO
-- [x] Integrate test results with SonarCloud
-- [x] Fix warnings with dependencies that might not be .NET 6/7 compatible
-- [ ] Introduce charge mode that includes EPEX SPOT tarif for cheap charging
-- [ ] Investigate blazor for frontend
-- [ ] Investigate blazor backend
-- [ ] Automatically generate license and attribution information of all used components

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->